Mic-Firapat/Mic-Firapat/README.md

-Hi I'm a French major in computer sciences.
-This GitHub has been mostly used to complete universitary projects for now.
+HI all, I am  French and endowed with a master's degree in Computer Sciences.
-I'm currently learning/using Python, C, Prolog, HTML/CSS, SQL, Js, Java and PHP.
+This GitHub has been mostly used to complete universitary projects.